 Things to Consider:

 Originally, shutters were made to keep out weather elements, noises, unexpected visitors, and animals.
 Before screens, people actually would open and close their shutters to serve a purpose.
 That said, shutter size is the most important thing to consider.
-Be thinking, what is the function of the shutter?
+Think, “What is the function of the shutter?”
 If it’s purely decorative, skip it or find a shutter that fits.
 Ultimately, that means that shutters aren’t ideal on picture windows, bay windows, double width windows.
 It just doesn’t make sense to mount shutters in these areas.

 Shutters don’t look complete without shutter hardware.
 Again, shutters should at least appear to open and close.
 Hardware is needed to keep them open and closed; shutter hardware gives the appearance that the shutter is real and if it is real, you need it!